GAME RESULTGame Result

 FC Tokyo, on the other hand, has been steadily improving their team strength, with MF Kelly and Ki-na, who returned from injury after three games, and DF Tetsuya ITO on the bench.
 They are also riding the momentum of their big win against C Osaka in the previous round.
 In the match of the 1st stage (7/7), they won by a shutout with Kelly's two goals at the packed home Tokyo Stadium, so they have no sense of weakness or fear against the Antlers.
 The motivation is extremely high as there is a possibility of rising to 3rd place if they win this match.
 On the other hand, the Antlers also have high motivation as winning this match will be a big step forward towards the championship, and it is expected to be an intense and exciting game.
 From Tokyo, the club's largest ever 6 buses and 270 supporters rushed to Kashima Soccer Stadium, and the atmosphere in the stands heated up with passionate support that could match the local Antlers supporters.
 The "big match" for both teams kicked off at 2:03 pm in the afternoon at the Kashima Soccer Stadium, with the sound of the kickoff whistle echoing in the pouring rain.

-The match started with an exciting atmosphere in the stadium.
-In the 1st minute, FW Amaral kept the ball on the left side and played a looping pass to DF Fujiyama, who had moved up in the center.
-Fujiyama controlled the ball and then played a through pass behind the Antlers' defense.
-MF Miura, who had reacted to the pass, crossed the ball from near the goal line and MF Kobayashi, who had been positioned on the near side, struck a powerful shot with his left foot to score the opening goal.
-Tokyo, who had shown energetic play right from the start in contrast to the somewhat sluggish movement of the Antlers, scored the fastest goal of the season just 1 minute into the match, creating a chaotic atmosphere in the stadium with sighs from the Antlers' supporters and loud cheers from the Tokyo supporters.
+The match started with an exciting development that made the stadium restless.
+In the first minute, FW Amaral kept the ball on the left side and passed a looping pass to DF Fujiyama, who had moved up in the center.
+Fujiyama controlled the ball and then passed it through the Antlers' defense.
+In response, MF Miura broke through and crossed from the goal line, and MF Seigo KOBAYASHI, who had been closing in on the near side, kicked a powerful shot with his left foot to take the lead.
+Perhaps feeling the pressure of high expectations, Tokyo, who had been playing with a sense of urgency from the start, scored the fastest goal of the season in just one minute.
+The stadium was filled with a chaotic atmosphere, with sighs from Antlers supporters and cheers from Tokyo supporters.

 Antlers' thick attack and Tokyo's sharp counter